-History of Barbecue and 36 BBQ dishes around the world
+Origins of Barbecue and 36 BBQ Dishes around the World

 What is BBQ?
 Humans began cooking meat over fire around 1.8 million years ago so the origins of barbecue belong in our distant past.
 However, these days the origin of BBQ – meaning meat cooked over a fire in a grill or pit and with the meat or vegetables marinated, and rubbed with spices and sauces comes from the Caribbean.

-History of Barbecue – the origin of the word barbecue
+History of Barbecue – the origins of the word barbecue

 The word barbacoa first appeared in a journal from a Spanish explorer’s account of his journey to the West Indies in 1526 (according to Planet Barbecue).
 The explorers came across the indigenous Taino people who cooked their meat on a raised grill over the fire and the Spanish called it barbacoa.
 Translated to English barbacoa means barbecue.